The stability manifold of local orbifold elliptic quotients: Wall-crossing in mathcal D

 \begin{proof} By Theorem \ref{thm_CB_indecomposables}, there exists a $\tau_0'$-semistable sheaf $E'$ on $X$ of class $\alpha$.
 Let $E\coloneqq \iota_*(E')$ be the indecomposable sheaf in $\sB$ obtained by pushing forward $E'$.
 The sheaf $E$ is $\tau_0$-semistable: since $E$ is supported on $X$ then so must be every subsheaf $S\subset E$.
 This implies that $S=\iota_*S'$ for some $S'\in\Coh(X)$.
 Then, $S$ destabilizes $E$ if and only if $S'$ destabilizes $E'$.

 Next, we show that $E$ is spherical if $\alpha$ is a real root.
-As a consequence of Theorem \ref{thm_CB_indecomposables} we have that $\Ext^1_{X}(E',E')=0$, hence $\Ext^1_\sB(E,E)=0$ by Lemma \ref{lem_sD_CY-category}.
+Deformations of $E'$ are governed by the group $\Ext^1_X(E',E')$, so Theorem \ref{thm_CB_indecomposables} implies that $\Ext^1_{X}(E',E')=0$, hence $\Ext^1_\sB(E,E)=0$ by Lemma \ref{lem_sD_CY-category}.
 On the other hand, since $\alpha$ is real one must have $\chi(\alpha,\alpha)=2$, so $E$ is spherical.
 Similarly, one argues that $E$ is semi-rigid if $\alpha$ is imaginary.
 The claim about stability follows again from Theorem \ref{thm_CB_indecomposables}. \end{proof}